AmnaMazen/Perception-of-RX200-using-AR-Taging-A/README.md

 This work is done with the help of my student: Chenghao Lin

+To install April Tag on the RX200 arm, please watch this video: https://www.youtube.com/watch?v=QqvOLzEG2Ec

 ## Step 1: Install the AprilTag library and ROS April Tag packages using the following links:

 https://github.com/AprilRobotics/apriltag_ros